Kidnapping of Phang Tee Wah: Kidnapping and death

-On the afternoon of 11 April 1989, Low Ah Kay, the wife of 56-year-old goldsmith Phang Tee Wah, received a phone call, who told them that Phang, who was supposed to meet a friend at Thomson Plaza, was kidnapped by them, and they demanded a ransom of S$1 million.
+At the time of his kidnapping, 56-year-old goldsmith Phang Tee Wah was the owner of Sin Wah Jewellers and Goldsmith in the Beauty World Centre on Bukit Timah Road.
+Phang was also in poor health due to issues such as heart condition and diabetes.
+On the morning of 11 April 1989, Phang was working in the shop with his wife Low Ah Kay, their eldest son and their daughter-in-law.
+Phang thereafter left the shop in the early afternoon.
+Sometime between 4pm and 5pm, Low Ah Kay received a phone call from individuals who told her in Hokkien that Phang, who was supposed to meet a friend at Thomson Plaza, was kidnapped by them, and they demanded a ransom of S$2 million to be paid within the next 3 days for his safe release.

 Over ten phone calls were later made to Phang's wife and son, which similarly pushed for them to pay the ransom in return for Phang's safety, and instructed the family to sell the gold products of Phang's shop to raise the ransom.
 The callers also promised to send a phone recording of Phang's voice would be given to the family to let them know of his safety.
 Phang's family members negotiated with the kidnappers to reduce the ransom, and it was agreed that they would pay S$20,000 in exchange for Phang's release.
 However, they never paid up since there was a lack of guarantee that Phang was still alive.
 The police were contacted, and over 100 men were deployed to investigate the crime and monitor the situation, as well as identifying the suspects.
-They also suspected that the kidnappers did not intend for Phang to come back alive.
+The sudden reduction of ransom also made the police suspect that the kidnappers did not intend for Phang to come back alive.

 Four days later, on the morning of 15 April 1989, a highly decomposed corpse was discovered abandoned at a secluded area around Pasir Ris, with the hands tied behind the back and a pillowcase covering the head.
 The police identified the deceased victim as Phang.
 Dr Wee Keng Poh, a forensic pathologist, performed an autopsy on the victim and concluded that Phang died from strangulation, and it was believed that the kidnappers had killed Phang by strangling him with raffia string.
 Within a few hours after the discovery of Phang's corpse, two suspects were arrested at Yishun and Kallang.